• Skip to primary navigation

 Of course, I did have to buy a bag of oranges but it gave me so many pretty ornaments that it was well worth the $5 I spent.

-So let’s start drying some oranges.
+So let’s start drying some orange slices.

 It was my first time but it really is so simple to do.